 Student Medical Assessment and Leave Policy

-Where a serious health condition adversely impacts on capacity to study or behaviour and risks harm to self or others, or otherwise disrupts the activities of the University, a health assessment and/or a leave of absence from study and a managed return to study may be initiated by the University under this Policy.
+Serious health conditions can adversely impact on a student's capacity to study.
+A student's behaviour can also risk harm to self or others, or disrupt the activities of the University.
+In such circumstances a health assessment and/or a leave of absence from study, including a managed return to study, may be initiated by the University policy.

 The Employee Assistance Program (EAP) provides free counselling assistance to University employees experiencing personal difficulties at work or at home.
 Counselling is provided by an experienced and impartial team of counsellors who are employed by an external agency.